Is Your Family Member Being Deported? Call Our Deportation Lawyers in Los Angeles Today!

 - Afford to pay your departure bond

-Some of the above requirements are hard to evaluate by yourself, and it is prudent that you find a Deportation Lawyer Los Angeles to help you to correctly assess your eligibility.
+Some of the above requirements are hard to evaluate by yourself, and it is prudent that you find a lawyer to help you to correctly assess your eligibility.

 Applying for voluntary deportation can be a daunting task, especially when you are held in an immigrant detention camp.
 Since you cannot move around to collect documents and other evidence requirements to prove to a judge that you qualify for a voluntary departure, hiring a lawyer will come in handy.
 A lawyer will also help you understand the process, fill the required forms and take the hassle of the process from your hands.